 My research is typically empirical microeconomic analysis, with interdisciplinary influence.
 By theme, my projects focus on forests, fisheries, and water.

 A cross-cutting theme is the economics of development.
 There are at least three reasons why I believe environment and resource issues are most pressing in lower income settings:

 - People who suffer extreme poverty are often highly reliant on natural resources, particularly in rural areas, and disproportionately vulnerable to resource depletion and ecosystem services failure;

 - These people often bear a disproportionate share of the costs associated with protecting globally important environmental assets, such as tropical forests or oceans;

 - Rapid economic change in many low and middle income countries makes conflict between environmental and social goals particularly striking.
 Natural resources represent key inputs into sectors of comparative advantage for these countries, yet rapid change places pressure on these same resources and their dependents.

 Essentially, economics is about trade-offs and choices, including trade-offs and choices regarding environmental protection and resource use.
 These trade-offs are most consequential for welfare in lower income settings.

-In contrast, my work on fisheries catch-shares and water markets is situated in developed economy contexts (US, Australia).
-This reflects these mechanisms’ reliance on strong, formalized property rights.
-And, naturally, the availability of data for me as a researcher.
+Mywork on fisheries catch-shares and water markets is situated in developed economy contexts (US, Australia).
+This reflects these mechanisms’ reliance on strong, formalized property rights, although will have increasing applicability in low and middle-income countries over time.